Jordan–Mexico relations: History

 Diplomatic relations between Jordan and Mexico were established on 9 July 1975.
 One month later, Mexican President Luis Echeverría paid a state visit to Jordan.
-During President Echeverría's visit to Jordan, he discussed with Jordanian King Hussein on deepening economic and trade relations between both nations and spoke about the issues affecting the Middle East at the time.
+During the visit, he discussed with Jordanian King Hussein deepening of bilateral economic and trade relations and spoke about the issues affecting the Middle East at the time.

 In June 2000, Mexican Foreign Secretary Rosario Green paid an official visit to Jordan.
-In September 2000, Mexican President Ernesto Zedillo met with King Abdullah II during the United Nations General Session in New York City.
+In September 2000, Mexican President Ernesto Zedillo met with King Abdullah II on the sidelines of the United Nations General Assembly session in New York City.
 In March 2002, King Abdullah II visited the northern Mexican city of Monterrey to attend the International Conference on Financing for Development summit.
 During his visit, he met with President Vicente Fox.
 In February 2014, King Abdullah paid a second visit to Mexico and met with President Enrique Peña Nieto.
 During the King's visit, memorandums were signed to increase cooperation in education and cultural exchanges; to increase technical and bilateral relations and to explore a free trade agreement.

 In July 2014, Mexican Foreign Secretary José Antonio Meade paid a visit to Jordan and began negotiations on a free trade agreement with the country.
 During his visit, he announced that Mexico would open an embassy in the Jordanian capital.
 Foreign Secretary Meade also paid a visit to the Syrian refugee camp of Zaatari to observe the humanitarian crisis facing the refugees.
 In 2015, both Jordan and Mexico opened embassies in each other's capitals respectively.

 In 2017, Princess Dina Mired of Jordan paid a visit to Mexico to attend the World Summit of Leaders Against Cancer.
 While in Mexico, Princess Dina met with President Enrique Peña Nieto.

 In 2024, both nations celebrated 49 years of diplomatic relations.